lizthrilla/intro-to-web-test-drive/chapter-1-html/00-html/intro-to-html.md

 ## Lecture notes

-- start off by walking through the high level request/response life cycle of HTTP
+- High level explanation of the request/response life cycle of HTTP
   - browser makes a request to a server with a url
   - server response with a response, for today, that response is HTML
 - make our first HTML page using [Glitch.com](https://glitch.com)
-- walk through the glitch development experience
+- the glitch development experience
   - dark mode vs light mode
   - 'showing' the website in a separate tab or side by side
   - renaming your project
   - adding a description
-- show project structure
+- project structure
   - index.html
   - ReadMe
   - style.css